cbasereferenceguide/cbasereferenceguide.github.io/docs/resources/hardware-enhancements/jiffydos.md

 # JiffyDOS

 JiffyDOS is a Disk Operating System (DOS) enhancement which gives your Commodore 64/128 the disk access speed it has always needed.
 A chip-for-chip replacement for the Kernal ROM in your computer and the DOS ROM in your disk drive(s), JiffyDOS achieves levels of performance and compatibility unmatched by other disk speed-enhancement products.

 Outstanding speed, solid compatibility with virtually all hardware and software, and a new set of desperately-needed commands and features, gives your system a new lease on life and the power to compete with today's newer, more-expensive machines.
+You can also read more on

-JiffyDOS can and should [legally be bought](http://www.go4retro.com) from RETRO Innovations.[^1]
+JiffyDOS can and **should legally be bought** from distributors listed on [jiffydos.com](http://www.jiffydos.com) [^1]

 ## Manuals
 - Original [JiffyDOS v6 User's Manual](jiffydos/JiffyDOS_v6_User_Manual.pdf) (PDF)